 Niagara Falls Man Pleads Guilty to Drug Conspiracy Charge

-The plea is the result of an investigation by Immigration and Customs Enforcement, Homeland Security Investigations, under the direction of Special Agent in Charge James C.
+The plea is the result of an investigation by Immigration and Customs Enforcement, Homeland Security Investigations, under the direction of Special Agent in Charge James C. Spero.

 Sentencing is scheduled for May 6, 2013 at 12:30 p.m. before Judge Arcara.